joshuaforman/rateretriever/README.md

 For setup instructions see the SETUP section below

+Thank you for the opportunity to submit this project for your review.
 This meets the following requirements:

 Write a web app that will find out what the best exchanges would be for each of these trades.
 The app should talk to two exchange (some suggestions: BTC-E, Poloniex, Bittrex) api's to get real data.